gardener/gardener-extension-provider-azure/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NatGatewayId is the name of the NATGateway associated with the subnet.</p>
+<p>NatGatewayID is the ID of the NATGateway associated with the subnet.</p>
 </td>
 </tr>
 </tbody>